Lauren Marnel Shores

 Campus Beat Reporter

-On the 103rd anniversary of the Armenian Genocide, the Armenian Student Association and Associated Students Senate recognized and commemorated what many have declared “the first genocide of the 20th century.”
+On the 103rd anniversary of the Armenian Genocide, the Armenian Student Association (ASA) and Associated Students (A.S.)
+Senate recognized and commemorated what many have declared “the first genocide of the 20th century.”

 The Armenian Genocide refers to the empire government’s mass deportation and killing of Armenian Christians in the Ottoman Empire between 1915 and 1916.
 The ruling party’s intolerance towards non-Turks resulted in the massacre of 1.5 million Armenians and the deportation of another half million Armenians.
 The Ottoman Empire was suspicious of potential coalition between Armenian subjects and foreign powers.

 According to Encyclopedia Britannica, “by the end of the war, more than 90 percent of the Armenians in the Ottoman Empire were gone, and many traces of their former presence had been erased.”

 To further commemorate the 103rd anniversary of the Armenian Genocide, ASA President Vanasis Ohanian and ASA Secretary Emmanuel Hartounian authored an A.S.
 Senate resolution with Transfer Senator Kian Maalizadeh and Off-Campus Senator Kristen Armellini.
 On Wednesday, Associated Students Senate unanimously passed the resolution as a statement of formal recognition for the Armenian Genocide.